 The architectural conception assumes that the entire evil of the war is hidden under the ground, and the ‘light’ of hope reaches within through a crack that runs along the square.
 It is the crack that forms the compositional axis of the entire concept of the placement of the main exhibition.
 It links the interior of the building with the world outside.
 The entire arrangement of the area is complemented by the square that surrounds the building, where open-air events will be held and people will be able to relax.

 Getting there and getting inIf you are in or close to the old town of Gdansk, we suggest you reach the museum on foot (it is about a 10-minute walk from the Crane).
 Be warned that the number of entrances daily are limited and that has caused some inconvenience already for people wishing to visit.
-Our advice is to go online and book your tickets in advance to avoid queuing and/or disappointment.
+Our advice is to go online and reserve tickets ahead of time and book your tickets in advance to avoid queuing and/or disappointment.

 TipsThe first thing that we advise, particularly if you have more than a passing interest in the history of World War II, is to leave plenty of time to visit.
 We were advised that 3 hours would be sufficient but we’ve not been the only ones to observe that this isn’t nearly enough time to make your way around the exhibition.
 There is so much that you can see, watch and read that it is not inconceivable that a keen WWII buff could spend the entire day at the museum.
 With that in mind it is worth noting that at the time of going to press the restaurant and café were not yet open.
 While the museum does not encourage people to bring food and drink into the exhibition, it is possible to leave and re-enter the exhibition during the day.
 Note you may have to wait to re-enter if the maximum number of visitors has been reached in the meantime.
 You might wish to consider leaving the exhibition for lunch and you’ll find a few very good spots within 5 minutes walking distance, first across the road at the Motlava restaurant or any one of Mercato, Fishmarkt Targ Rybny, Kubicki or Prologue at Targ Rybny close to the Hilton Hotel.